 Convening the Mobility and CAV Ecosystems

-Mr. Mohaddes was appointed Chairman of the Umovity Advisory Board on December 13, 2022.
-Prior to that, he served as Econolite’s Chief Executive Officer (CEO) and as its President and Chief Operating Officer (COO) where he helped transform the organization into a premier and robust technology organization focused on Traffic management products and services.
+On December 13, 2022, Mr. Mohaddes was appointed Chairman of the Advisory Board, European Transport Solutions, S.a r.l.
+As Chairman, he directly oversees Econolite Group, Inc. and PTV Group, GmbH (Mobility), and all affiliated companies and their management operating under the unified brand, Umovity.
+Prior to that, he served as Chief Executive Officer (CEO) and as President and Chief Operating Officer (COO) of Econolite Group, Inc. where he helped transform the organization into a premier and robust technology organization focused on Traffic management products and services.
 Mr. Mohaddes has over 30 years of experience in the application of technology in transportation systems, including traffic management, communication, traveler information, systems integration, transit, and Connected and Automated Vehicles (CAV).
 He is a recognized expert in Intelligent Transportation Systems (ITS) and has over 70 publications and presentations at industry organizations around the world.

 Mr. Mohaddes is a founding member and former Chairman of ITS America, where in 2015, he was inducted to its hall of fame.
 He is a member of the Transportation Research Board (TRB) and a former member of its Executive Committee.
 For the Mineta Transportation Institute (MTI), Mr. Mohaddes is a former Chairman and member of its Board of Trustees.
 He is an Institute of Transportation Engineers (ITE) Fellow as well as a member of the University of California Irvine, Chancellor’s CEO Roundtable.
 Mr. Mohaddes is a member of the Advisory Board for National Operations Center of Excellence (NOCoE).
 He is also serving as a member of the Board of Directors for ITS World Congress.